Dear JGU students,

-Many sectors, such as grocery stores, delivery services, or distribution centers are looking for temporary help especially now, during the corona pandemic.
+Many sectors, such as restaurants, grocery stores, delivery services or distribution centers are looking for temporary help.

 Additionally, you currently have access to online modules with helpful tips and exercises on topics such as promoting relaxation, positive thinking, and stress management.

 The Family Services Center has collected important information and tips for (expecting) parents and those taking care of family members in the time of Corona: https://www.familienservice.uni-mainz.de/corona-familie/ (in German).

 To ease everyday life in these turbolent times, JGU offers families with a child/with children an additional day care service: starting from now parents can use 10 days of pme Familienservice GmbH's virtual day care programm.

 In addition, students as well as employees can already register their children for childrens' holiday camps 2021.
 See here for further information.